Natural Hazard Risks in Houston, TX

 Population: 2.3M · Texas

 Houston faces varying levels of natural hazard risk.
 The highest risk is from hurricanes (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Houston, TX.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Houston, TX.

 Hazard Risk Overview